Skip to main content

 You should see:

-X-Page-Speed: 1.1.0
+X-Page-Speed: 1.15.0

 On Apache the header is named X-Mod-Pagespeed instead of X-Page-Speed.
+On IIS the module emits X-Page-Speed, the same as nginx — check for it with PowerShell:

 The first request to any URL will show X-Page-Speed: MISS (or X-Mod-Pagespeed: MISS on Apache) while resources are being optimized.
 Subsequent requests will show HIT.